-In its fourth Recommendation, the Committee urged the States to criminalize sexual violence and rape committed within a marriage or de facto union and to revise the rules of criminal procedure in order to remove obstacles that could prevent women from seeking justice in these cases.

-69. In the System of Indicators, the Committee included legislation in this area that incorporated punishment.
-The Technical Secretariat also prepared a legislative analysis on criminalization of rape in marriage or de facto unions.
-As an outcome of this analysis, in the light of this Recommendation, the Committee found that of all States Party to the Convention, 15 countries do not define sexual violence or rape in marriage as a crime.
+- In its fourth Recommendation, the Committee urged the States to criminalize sexual violence and rape committed within a marriage or de facto union and to revise the rules of criminal procedure in order to remove obstacles that could prevent women from seeking justice in these cases. - 69 In the system of indicators, the Committee included legislation in this area that incorporated punishment.
+The Technical Secretariat also prepared a legislative analysis on criminalization of rape in marriage or de facto union.
+As an outcome of this analysis, in the light of this Recommendation, the Committee found that of all States Parties to the Convention, in 15 countries, sexual violence or rape in marriage was not defined as a crime.